api-platform/docs/tutorial/api.md

 }
 ```

-As you can see there are just 2 typical PHP objects with the corresponding PHPDoc (you will see that the PHPDoc of entities
+As you can see there are two typical PHP objects with the corresponding PHPDoc (note that entities's and properties's descriptions
-and properties will appear in the API documentation).
+included in their PHPDoc will appear in the API documentation).

 Doctrine's annotations map these entities to tables in the MySQL database.
 Annotations are convenient as
 they allow grouping the code and the configuration but, if you want to decouple classes from their metadata, you can switch